bezmoradi/tutorials/go/variable.md

 -   `int`: Some examples are `0`, `-1`, and `100`
 -   `uint`: Unsigned integer meaning non-negative numbers like `0` and `10`
 -   `float64`: Some examples are `-10.01`, `0.0009`, and `10.001`
 -   `[]byte`: Byte slice is a computer-friendly representation of strings.
 For example, the string `hi` will be shown in byte slice as `[104 105]`.
-To find the ascii value of different characters, visit https://www.asciitable.com
+To find the ascii value of different characters, visit [ASCII Table](https://www.asciitable.com)

 In the following example, although the variable holds the value of `1000`, as the type is `float64`, it is treated a decimal by the compiler: